-Response to the objections of M/s.Reliance Jio Infocomm Limited
+Response to the objections of M/s.Summit Digital Infrastucture

 S.No.
 Summary of Objections / Suggestions Response of the Licensee 1.
 With reference to above mentioned letter of TSERC asking for comments of stakeholders on electricity tariffs for FY 2023-24, we wish to thank you for giving us opportunity to raise our request on electricity tariff on telecom industry.
 Prsently the telecom industry is being charged commercial rates as against industrial rates resulting in undue financial burden on telecom industry which works round the clock like any other industry.
-III "Industrial purpose shall mean, supply for purpose of manufacturing, processing and/or preserving goods for sale, cold storage/cold storage godowns but shall not include shops, business houses, offices, public buildings, hospitals, hotels, hostels, choultries, As there is no manufacturing, processing and preserving goods activity, Telecom towers are being categorised under LT-II-Non-Domestic/Commercial category.
-Further to the above it is to inform that LT-II Non Domestic/Commercial category is applicable for a) Consumers who undertake Non Domestic activity. b) Consumers who undertake Commercial activity. c) Consumers who do not fall in any other LT category i.e., LT $-$ I, LT $-$ III to LT $-$ IX categories. d) Consumers who avail supply of energy for lighting, fans, heating, air conditioning and power appliances in Commercial or Non-Domestic premises such as shops, business houses, offices, public buildings, hospitals, hostels, choultries, restaurants, clubs, theatres, cinema halls, bus stands and attached offices, railway stations, timber depots, photo studios, printing presses, all servicing & repairing centres (other than that of
+As per the definition stated in the Tariff Order 2022-23 for LT-Category III "Industrial purpose shall mean, supply for purpose of manufacturing, processing and/or preserving goods for sale, cold storage/cold storage godowns but shall not include shops, business houses, offices, public buildings, hospitals, hotels, hostels, choultries, restaurants, clubs, theaters, cinemas, bus stations, railway stations and other similar premises, notwithstanding any manufacturing, processing or preserving goods for sale."
+As there is no manufacturing, processing and preserving goods activity, Telecom towers are being categorised under LT-II-Non- Domestic/Commercial category.
+Further to the above it is to inform that LT-II Non Domestic/Commercial category is applicable for a) Consumers who undertake Non Domestic activity. b) Consumers who undertake Commercial activity. b) Consumers who undertake Commercial activity. c) Consumers who do not fall in any other LT category i.e., LT - I, LT - III to LT -IX categories. d) Consumers who avail supply of energy for lighting, fans, heating, air conditioning and power appliances in Commercial or Non-Domestic premises such as shops, business houses, offices, public buildings, hospitals, hostels, choultries, restaurants, clubs, theatres, cinema halls, bus stands and attached offices, railway stations, timber depots, photo studios, printing presses, all servicing & repairing centres (other than that of